Best Nikon Z lenses

 |

-The price of this prime lens of 2300€ can discourage some, but it is also the price of the Sony GM, and slightly less than the Canon RF.
-On the other hand, it’s the biggest and heaviest.
+The €2,300 price tag can discourage some photographers, but it is also the price of the Sony GM, and slightly less than the Canon RF.
+On the other hand, it is also the biggest and heaviest of the group.
 Fortunately, Nikon offers an excellent f/1.8 version which we will see in more detail soon.

 Nikon Z 35mm f/1.8 S